(This article was originally published on 2/27/2018 and updated on 7/6/2021)

 Projects sometimes go dormant for chunks of time because clients don’t get back to you with feedback or content.

-Needless to say, this is a nightmare for your cash flow.
+Needless to say, any one of these obstacles could be a nightmare for your cash flow, so it’s important to be proactive.
 You may have thousands of dollars in unpaid receivables that you haven't been able to collect, but your fixed monthly expenses still need to be paid regardless.
-What you need is a way to regulate your revenue, and the best way to do that is with a monthly retainer fee.
+What you need is a way to regulate your revenue, and the best way to do that is with a monthly retainer.

 What is a retainer?

-Retainer agreements can bring stability to your business, get you out of the firefighting mode of needing to win new projects all the time, and provide assets within a company or contract.
+Retainer agreements can bring stability to your business, get you out of the firefighting mode of needing to win new projects all the time, and provide cash flow within a company or contract.

 Now that you know what a retainer is, how do you start selling them?

-Many agencies struggle with selling retainers because a) they’re afraid to ask their clients for a monthly commitment, or b) they aren’t able to communicate the value to clients, so the clients say no.
+Many consultants and agencies struggle with selling retainers because a) they aren’t confident about their own pricing, b) they’re afraid to ask their clients for a monthly commitment, or c) they aren’t able to communicate the value to clients, so the clients say no.

-As with any new relationship, you don’t want to overstep your boundaries with a new client.
-It’s unlikely that anyone is going to agree to pay a fixed monthly retainer fee for X number of months without getting a taste of what they’re buying.
-Think of it like test-driving a car before buying it.
+As with any new relationship, you don’t want to move too fast with a new client before you get to know each other.
+No matter how deep your client’s pockets may be, it’s unlikely that anyone would agree to pay a fixed monthly retainer fee for X number of months without getting a taste of what they’re buying.

-Offering a free trial of your product or service allows customers to get a clear idea of how it will work for them and hooks them into paying long-term if it’s something they deem valuable.
-Similar to how cell phone companies give away phones in exchange for fixed contracts, SaaS companies offer trial periods to use their software in the hopes the user will be compelled to upgrade to a paid plain at the end.
-You need to prove to the client that to get the most value from your services, they need to use them every month.
+Offering a free trial of your product or service helps customers understand what to expect and gives them a clear idea of how it will work for them.
+Plus, it can help hook them into a long-term arrangement if it’s something they deem valuable.
+Similar to how cell phone companies offer “free” phones in exchange for fixed contracts, SaaS companies offer trial periods in hopes that users will be compelled to upgrade to paid plans at the end.
+You need to prove to the client that your services are worth the price and to get the most value, they need to use them every month.

-There are other ways to get your foot in the door with your client, like selling them an upfront discovery session as a way to kick-off their project.
-Many agencies give this away for free at the proposal stage but it’s actually better to sell a discovery as a paid service, since selling an upfront engagement that costs $500-$3,000 is a lot easier than selling a project build that costs $5,000-$100,000.
-Clients don’t even know you yet so how can they trust you with their project?
+There are other ways to get your foot in the door with your client, like selling them an upfront discovery call as a way to kick-off their project.
+Many agencies give this away for free at the proposal stage but it’s actually better to sell a discovery as a paid service.
+Selling an upfront engagement for$500-$3,000 is a lot easier than selling a $5,000-$100,000 project.

 Discovery sessions are a way to ease clients into a project with you before compelling them to make a big commitment.
 The process also makes it easier for you to develop a more accurate project estimate because you’ll know how to meet their needs.
 Rather than offering it as an option to your clients, instead, emphasize that the discovery phase is a critical component of the process.

 The discovery session is your opportunity to build trust and to show the client the high-quality work you can do.
-It’s your time to shine, but it’s important to remember that during this phase you don’t want to come across as pushy or like your only goal is to sell the client.
+It’s your time to shine, but it’s important to remember that during this phase, you don’t want to come across as pushy or like your only goal is to upsell the client (even if it is).

-Now that your client is on board, they’ve tried your product, and understand the value you provide them, sell them on that rather than billing them by the hour.
+Now that your client is on board with working together, they’ve tried your product, and understand the benefits you offer, focus on the value your service provides rather than billing them by the hour.

 The problem with hourly retainer pricing is that you end up punishing yourself for being efficient, thus limiting your profitability.
 The first time you do something, it always takes the longest, but each time after that you get faster and better at it.
 If you’re paid by the hour, the better you get at your job, the less you get paid.
 That’s not right.